appbaseio/reactivesearch/content/docs/reactivesearch/vue/advanced/ReactiveComponent.md

 ## Events

 -   **queryChange**
-    is a event which accepts component's **prevQuery** and **nextQuery** as parameters.
+    is an event which accepts component's **prevQuery** and **nextQuery** as parameters.
 It is called everytime the component's query changes.
 This prop is handy in cases where you want to generate a side-effect whenever the component's query would change.
--   **allData**
+-   **data** `Function`
-    event which provides `hits` and `aggregations` as an object properties.
+    is an event which provides `data`, `rawData`, `aggregationData` and `aggregations` as function params.
 -   **error**
     gets triggered in case of an error and provides the `error` object, which can be used for debugging or giving feedback to the user if needed.

 ## Examples

+###With defaultQuery

+<iframe src="https://codesandbox.io/embed/lr707846pl" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

+###With customQuery

+<iframe src="https://codesandbox.io/embed/github/appbaseio/reactivesearch/tree/next/packages/vue/examples/reactive-component-with-custom-query" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

+See storybook for ReactiveComponent on playground.

 <a href="https://reactivesearch-vue-playground.netlify.com/?selectedKind=Base%20components%2FReactiveComponent&selectedStory=A%20custom%20component&full=0&addons=1&stories=1&panelRight=0" target="_blank">ReactiveComponent with default props</a>